h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 *Things to Note*:

 1. Make sure the **Reference level** is toggled to 1(Male).
 With DIA the reference level is somewhat ambiguous, but generally, we want to set it to the category or population we believe may be receiving better treatment compared to other classes.
+In this case, the assumption is that **Males** received better treatment within the financial sector.

 2. From a general observation we can see that base on the **Summary** section:
   - It looks like the model didn't do well with respect to eliminating bias around **Gender!** The **FAIRNESS 1 (Male)** is **True**, **FAIRNESS 2 (Female)** is **False**, and the **FAIRNESS ALL** is **False** that tells us the model accuracy is only fair to males  — definitely breaking the four-fifth rule.
     - **When conducting a DIA analysis, always refer to the Summary section to determine if a categorical level is fair in comparison to the specified reference level and user-defined thresholds.
 Fairness All is a true or false value that is only true if every category is fair in comparison to the reference level.**
-3. If we had to break this down, The Disparate Impact Analysis basically took model prediction results which was from 11K males, 18k females and looked at various measures such as Accuracy, Adverse Impact, True Positive Rate, Precision, Recall, etc., across both binary classes and then found the ratios are not comparable across the two groups over the cutoff value.
+3. If we had to break this down, the Disparate Impact Analysis basically took model prediction results which was from 11K males, 18k females and looked at various measures such as Accuracy, Adverse Impact, True Positive Rate, Precision, Recall, etc., across both binary classes and then found the ratios are not comparable across the two groups over the cutoff value.
 The results for the Female was not more than four-fifths of the reference class Male — which means adverse impact by its basic definition.
   - A reminder *Adverse Impact* refers to the following definition:
     - Adverse impact is the negative effect an unfair and biased selection procedure has on a protected class.
 It occurs when a protected group is discriminated against during a selection process, like a hiring or promotion decision.[8]
       - In the US, protected classes include race, sex, age (40 and over), religion, disability status, and veteran status.